sktnit/gatsby-starter-minimal/content/about/about.md

 resume: resume.pdf
 ---

 Hello!
-I'm Vasco Ramos, a 23-year-old Junior Infrastructure Engineer located in Porto, Portugal, currently working at YData.
+I'm Shailesh Thakur, a 23-year-old Junior Infrastructure Engineer located in Porto, Portugal, currently working at YData.
 My academic background is in Computer Science and Software Engineering, and I'm passionate about DevOps, Orchestration, Site Reliability Engineering, and Systems Architecture.

 During my years as a student, I always tried to enrich my academic path with other activities such as volunteer work and associativism within the university.
 With that in mind, I was for three years a mentor to first-year students.